boldbi/boldbi-docker/docs/how-to-deploy-boldbi-using-existing-db-server-in-multi-container.md

+ # How to deploy the Bold BI application in multi container with existing database details using docker conpose file

  This quick-start guide demonstrates how to use Compose to set up and run Bold BI.
 Before starting, make sure you have installed [Compose](https://docs.docker.com/compose/install/)

-In the following section, we are going to starts BoldBI with volume mounts for data persistence using Docker Compose.
+In the following section, we are going to starts BoldBI with volume mounts for data persistence using Multi Docker Compose file.

 1. Download docker compose file using the following command.